agoragames/stache/README.md

 ## Of Note

-This is early code, ripped out from an upcoming project.
+This is code that was ripped out of a research project.
 It probably has some rough edges.

 TODO: